pinellolab/haystack_bio/README.md

 ***haystack_bio*** consists of the following three modules.

-1) **haystack_hotspots**: finds regions that are variable across different ChIP-seq, DNase-seq or Bisulfite-seq tracks (only BigWig processed file are supported for methylation data).
+1) **haystack_hotspots**: finds regions that are variable across different ChIP-seq, DNase-seq or Bisulfite-seq tracks (only bigWig processed file are supported for methylation data).
 2) **haystack_motifs**: finds enriched transcription factor motifs in a given set of genomic regions.
 3) **haystack_tf_activity_plane**: quantifies the specificity and the activity of the TFs highlighed by the **haystack_motif** integrating gene expression data.